X-iZhang/CCD/README.md

 ### Supported Expert Models

-CCD integrates two expert models for **clinical signal extraction**:
+CCD integrates four expert models' signals for **clinical signal extraction**:

 > [!NOTE]
 > To switch expert models, simply set the `--expert-model` argument (CLI) or `expert_model` parameter (Python) to one of the following names.